1992–93 National Division 4 South

-The 1992–93 Courage National 4 South was the sixth full season of rugby union within the fourth tier of the English league system, currently known as National League 2 South.
+The 1992–93 National Division 4 South was the sixth full season of rugby union within the fourth tier of the English league system, currently known as National League 2 South.

 By the end of the campaign Sudbury were crowned league champions, 2 points clear of runners-up London Welsh.
 Impending changes to the league structure by the RFU meant that several new leagues were to be introduced.
-This meant that champions Sudbury were promoted into the 1993–94 Division 4 while everyone else fell to Courage League Division 5 South.
+This meant that champions Sudbury were promoted into the newlook 1993–94 National Division 4, clubs ranked 2nd to 12th fell to the new 1993–94 National Division 5 South and Thurrock dropped two levels down to London & SE Division 1.

 Structure

 Each team played one match against each of the other teams, playing a total of twelve matches each.
-Changes to the league structure by the RFU for the 1993-94 season meant that the champions are promoted to Courage League Division 4 while the other twelve sides went into Courage League Division 5 South.
+Changes to the league structure by the RFU for the 1993-94 season meant that the champions are promoted to National Division 4, clubs ranked 2nd to 12th fell to National Division 5 South and the bottom club two levels to either London & SE Division 1 or South West Division 1 depending on locality.